I design interfaces and user experiences for websites and web software.

 In late 2012, Less Neglect joined Launchpad LA, a Santa Monica-based startup accelerator.

-Fast-forward to 2013 and Less Neglect changed names to Preact and is now a team of 8 (and growing) in Marina del Rey.
+Fast-forward to 2013 and Less Neglect changed names to Preact and grew to a team of 8 in Marina del Rey.

 And that's how you go from working with video cameras and video editing software to a career in interface design.
 Exciting, huh?